Sonic Drive-In: 2010s

-On September 25, 2018, Atlanta-based Inspire Brands, owner of Arby's and Buffalo Wild Wings, announced that it will acquire Sonic for $2.3 billion.
+On September 25, 2018, Atlanta-based Inspire Brands, owner of Arby's and Buffalo Wild Wings, announced that it would acquire Sonic for $2.3 billion.
 The acquisition was completed on December 7, 2018.

-In September 2017, Sonic opened its first location in Alaska in Wasilla, and a year later it opened its second Alaska location in Fairbanks.
+While he was with the St. Louis Cardinals, major league outfielder Harrison Bader partnered with Sonic Drive-In to sell "Bader Tots" at participating St. Louis area locations; in 2018 a young fan had given Bader a tater tot, and during the Players Weekend his baseball jersey read “TOTS.”

 2020s

 In 2020, Sonic unveiled a new drive-in design with an updated, wider layout for car docks and the drive-thru lane, a new kitchen layout built for efficiency, and an aesthetic makeover.

-By March 2020, all of the restaurants indefinitely suspended patio dining due to COVID-19, but continued to serve take-away & pickup customers.
+By March 2020, all locations indefinitely suspended patio dining due to COVID-19, but continued to serve take-away and pickup customers.

-In November 2020, a mass shooting occurred at the drive-thru of a Sonic restaurant in Bellevue, Nebraska.
+On November 21, 2020, a mass shooting occurred at the drive-thru of a Sonic Drive-In in Bellevue, Nebraska.
 Two people were killed, and two others were injured.
-A 23-year-old man was arrested; he had also allegedly made a bomb threat to the restaurant before.
+A 23-year-old man was arrested; he had also allegedly made a bomb threat to the location before.
+In March 2022, the man pled guilty to all charges filed against him, including murder, attempted murder and arson.
+He asked to be sentenced to death, but was ordered to undergo mental health evaluation, and has not yet been sentenced as of 2023.

-In 2020, Sonic was ranked 14th in QSR Magazine rankings of the top 50 quick-service and fast-casual restaurant brands in the nation.